Faculty and Staff

 School of Music Room 315

-J. Daniel Jenkins is an associate professor of music theory at the University of South Carolina.
+J. Daniel Jenkins is a professor of music theory at the University of South Carolina.
 He holds a Ph.D. in music theory from the Eastman School of Music, University of Rochester, an M.M. in music theory and composition from the University of Louisville, and a B.M. in music education from the University of Kentucky.
 His research focuses on the music and theoretical thought of Arnold Schoenberg, the music of Elliott Carter, music theory pedagogy, and public music theory.
 His research has been funded through support of the Avenir Foundation, the Presser Foundation, the Austrian-American Education Commission and the University of South Carolina Office of the Provost.
 He was a fellow at the Mannes Institute for Advanced Studies in Music Theory that focused on Arnold Schoenberg and his musical legacy in 2007, and a Fulbright Scholar in Vienna 2005-2006.

 In addition to his work in music theory, Jenkins has composed for several mediums, but especially enjoys writing for winds.
 His woodwind quartet, “Kisum Flowz,” won the 2000 MENC Student Composition Competition and “Miongháire,” a work for full band commissioned by Charles F. Campbell, Jr., was premiered by the North Hardin Wind Symphony at Carnegie Hall in 2006.
 He was the assistant director of bands at North Hardin High School in Radcliff, Kentucky, from 1995 to 1998 and also enjoys singing as a countertenor and performing with the Midlands Men’s Chorus.